OleSpjeldnas/ConvexFX/crates/convexfx-delta/SCP_PREDICATE_IMPLEMENTATION.md

 **Checks**:
 - For each asset: `final_inventory = initial_inventory + net_flow`
 - Net flow calculated from all fills
-- Tolerance: 1e-6 for numerical errors
+- Tolerance: 1e-4 for numerical errors (relaxed to handle accumulated floating-point error)

 **Why It Matters**: Inventory conservation is a fundamental invariant.
 Violations could indicate bugs or enable exploits.